root-project/web/manual/fitting/index.md

 `function`: Pointer to the fitted function (the fit model) object.

 `option`: The fitting option, with the following options:
-– `W`: Sets all weights to 1 for non empty bins; ignore error bars.
+- `W`: Sets all weights to 1 for non empty bins; ignore error bars.
-– `WW`: Sets all weights to 1 including empty bins; ignore error bars.
+- `WW`: Sets all weights to 1 including empty bins; ignore error bars.
-– `I`: Uses integral of function in bin instead of value at bin center.
+- `I`: Uses integral of function in bin instead of value at bin center.
-– `L`: Uses a log likelihood method (default is chi-square method).
+- `L`: Uses a log likelihood method (default is chi-square method).
 To be used when the histogram represents counts.
-– `WL`: Weighted log likelihood method.
+- `WL`: Weighted log likelihood method.
 To be used when the histogram has been filled with weights different than 1.
-– `P`: Uses Pearson chi-square method.
+- `P`: Uses Pearson chi-square method.
 Uses expected errors instead of the observed one given by [TH1::GetBinError()](https://root.cern/doc/master/classTH1.html#a3af6cc15ab6c2490428c9b691885d919){:target="_blank"} (default case).
 The expected error is instead estimated from the the square-root of the bin function value.
-– `Q`: Quiet mode (minimum printing).
+- `Q`: Quiet mode (minimum printing).
-– `V`: Verbose mode (default is between Q and V)
+- `V`: Verbose mode (default is between `Q` and `V`).
-– `S`: The result of the fit is returned in the {% include ref class="TFitResultPtr" %}.
+- `S`: The result of the fit is returned in the {% include ref class="TFitResultPtr" %}.
-– `E`: Performs better errors estimation using the Minos technique.
+- `E`: Performs better errors estimation using the Minos technique.
-– `M` Improves fit results, by using the IMPROVE algorithm of {% include ref class="TMinuit" %}.
+- `M` Improves fit results, by using the IMPROVE algorithm of {% include ref class="TMinuit" %}.
-– `R`: Uses the range specified in the function range.
+- `R`: Uses the range specified in the function range.
-– `N`: Does not store the graphics function, does not draw.
+- `N`: Does not store the graphics function, does not draw.
-– `0`: Does not plot the result of the fit.
+- `0`: Does not plot the result of the fit.
 By default the fitted function is drawn unless the option `N` is specified.
-– `+`: Adds this new fitted function to the list of fitted functions (by default, the previous function is deleted and only the last one is kept)
+- `+`: Adds this new fitted function to the list of fitted functions (by default, the previous function is deleted and only the last one is kept).
-– `B`: Use this option when you want to fix one or more parameters and the fitting function is a predefined one, like `polN`, `expo`, `landau`, `gaus`.
+- `B`: Use this option when you want to fix one or more parameters and the fitting function is a predefined one, like `polN`, `expo`, `landau`, `gaus`.
 Note that in case of pre-defined functions some default initial values and limits are set.
-– `C`: In case of linear fitting, do no calculate the chisquare (saves time).
+- `C`: In case of linear fitting, do no calculate the chisquare (saves time).
-– `F`: If fitting a linear function (e.g., polN), switch to use the default minimizer (e.g., {% include ref class="TMinuit" %}).
+- `F`: If fitting a linear function (e.g., `polN`), switch to use the default minimizer (e.g., {% include ref class="TMinuit" %}).
 By default, `polN` functions are fitted by the linear fitter.

 `goption`:The graphics option that is the same as [TH1::Draw()](https://root.cern/doc/master/classTH1.html#aa53a024a9e94d5ec91e3ef49e49563da){:target="_blank"}.